zizzzw/lamvs/README.md

 **-code:**
 Java source code of LAMVS.

-**-examples:**
+**-examples:**  【删掉？】

 C code of two examples(VFS and QiHang Kernel), tools extract design from here.

 **-data:**

 + -source
   + the source code of Linux Kernel and QiHang Kernel, IDLT work in this directory, it generate several .txt files for each .c file.
 + -demand
   + Demands data extracted automatically by cflow.
 + -db
   + All the data of lamvs in mysql database.

 **-tools:**